hermesdj/uni-timeline/README.md

 1. Clone the git repository

 2. Download the required dependencies

 The project need **npm**, **bower** and **grunt** to be installed

 3. Install the project

 Run CMD on the root of the project then install it with npm :

 ```
 $ npm install
 ```

-4. download the required dependencies with bower
+download the required dependencies with bower

 ```
 $ bower install
 ```

+4. Run the server
-5. Run the gruntfile with the server option
+Run the gruntfile with the server option

 ```
 $ grunt server